Early thin-disc assembly revealed by JWST edge-on galaxies: Mock data parameters and examples

 \section{Mock data parameters and examples}

-To validate the methodology presented in Section \ref{sec:methodology}, we generated mock data of galaxies with different sizes, scale height, geometrical parameters and S/N. In Table \ref{tab:mockdata_single}, we provide a summary of all parameters used to create the mock data and some representative examples are shown in Figures \ref{fig:mock_example1} and \ref{fig:mock_example2}.
+To validate the methodology presented in Section \ref{sec:methodology}, we generated mock data of galaxies with different sizes, scale height, geometrical parameters and S/N. In Table \ref{tab:mockdata_single}, we provide a summary of all parameters used to create the mock data and some representative examples are shown in Figs \ref{fig:mock_example1} and \ref{fig:mock_example2}.
+Table \ref{tab:error_mockdata} gives the median relative error of the recovery of the parameters $z_0$ and $h_r$.
+The relative error is defined as |input-fit| / input.
 Fig. \ref{fig:inclination_recovery} shows the recovery of the inclination $i/i_{\mathrm{input}}$ compared to the input value for a low, medium and high S/N regime.
 This shows that we are able to recover the inclination within a 15\% error for all S/N, and within a 5\% for high S/N data.